boletusam2gaming/boletusam2-gaming/README.md

 - **Store**: Browse and purchase gaming products.
 - **Admin Features**: Admins can manage posts, comments, and products.

+## About

+This project is built with ReactJS to provide a better user interface.
+ReactJs can be used to create front-end sites efficiently without using the complex version of html.
+It can also used to create various types of applications to website in matter of time.
+I have used ReactJS to create my website since im futurer proofing this when I restart my gamiing live stream.
+If the viewers dont have suffiecnt time to view from the twitch.tv platform they can also view it from the website where the livestream player is embedded in the page livestream

 ## Usage

 ### Running the Application